11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 No contact means to trash, delete or burn everything that keeps you emotionally connected or reminds you of him/her.
 Rid all voicemails, images, videos, letters, gifts, songs —all of it.
 It means to discard the person out of your life-- and out of your mind.

-2. Remind yourself as to why you are cutting the source with no contact.
+2. Remind yourself why you are cutting the source with no contact.

 Cutting the source (love object) is not easy.
-You will be temtped numerous times.
-The obsessing mind will try to sabatoge your commitment to no contact.
+You will be tempted numerous times.
+The obsessing mind will try to sabotage your commitment to no contact.
 This is why you must continually remind yourself (repeatedly) why no contact is crucial.

 Keep a reminder on your cell phone or write this reminder on a card and carry it so you can turn to it when you are tempted.

-Cutting the source out of your life with no excuses will serve to deprive frenzied thinking and rid obsessions.
+Cutting the source out of your life with no excuses will serve to deprive you of frenzied thinking and rid you of obsessions.
 No contact is no longer giving energy to frenzied compulsive thinking.
 Cutting the source with No contact is about your self-care and healing.

 4. BREAK THE "IF ONLY..."
 INTRUSIONS

-Do not give in to the distorted "if only... then things would be different", type obsessions.
+Do not give in to the distorted "if only... then things would be different", type of obsessions.

-If you're feeling rejected by someone you had or are having a relationship with, your mind may be bombarded with "if only" thought.
-These can really screw with the mind
+If you're feeling rejected by someone you had or are having a relationship with, your mind may be bombarded with "if only" thoughts.
+These can really screw with the mind.

-"If only" thinking is most often experienced bafter a breakup or divorce with an object of affection-- inducing a great deal of pain, misery, and grief.
+"If only" thinking is often experienced after a breakup or divorce with an object of affection-- inducing a great deal of pain, misery, and grief.

 • "if only I were perfect, we would still be together."

-• "if only I was honest that one time, he would have wanted to work on things."
+• "if only I were honest that one time, he would have wanted to work on things."

 • "if only I didn't express what I needed, she would never emotionally distanced from me."